BlockheaderWeb3-Community/auto-swap/README.md

 ## Contributing

-We welcom contributions!
+We welcome contributions!
 Please follow these steps:

 1. Fork the repository
-2. Create your feature branch (git checkout -b feature/AmazingFeature)
+2. Create your feature branch (git checkout -b revoke-allowance)
-3. Commit your changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'test: revoke allowance')
-4. Push to the branch (git push origin feature/AmazingFeature)
+4. Push to the branch (git push origin revoke-allowance)
 5. Open a Pull Request

-## Coding Standards

-- **Cairo Code:** Follow the [Cairo documentation](https://www.cairo-lang.org/docs/) and best practices.
-- **ASDF:** Follow the [asdf installation](https://asdf-vm.com/guide/getting-started.html) instructions
-- **Testing:** Write tests for your code and ensure all tests pass before submitting a PR.

 ## Pull Request Process

-1. Ensure your branch is up to date with master
+1. Ensure your branch is up to date with main
 2. Include relevant test cases
 3. Update documentation as needed
 4. Provide a detailed description of changes